Icelandic Regional Development Institute (Byggðastofnun)

-The Institute’s Board of Directors (7 members) is nominated by the Minister of Industry.
+The Institute’s Board of Directors (7 members) is nominated by the Minister of Transport and Local Government.

 Industrial Regional Development Agencies

 The Institute supports eight industrial regional development agencies in Iceland, one in each constituency.
 These include municipalities, federations of municipalities, trade unions, business concerns, and various other parties who are concerned about and wish to participate in the general development and innovation of the economy.

 The Institute provides added financial support to projects conducted under the auspices of these agencies and which are concerned with development and innovation in regional areas.

 The Institute also liaises with experts from industrial technical institutes, investment funds, universities, and other parties working on similar tasks.
 It stimulates co-operation in support of such projects in the form of grants and assistance.

 Last updated August 7, 2019.